Craig Watson, Director of Tropical Aquaculture Laboratory

 (813) 671.5230 ext 107

 Craig Watson, a native of Miami, began his career at a tropical fish farm in 1974.
 Craig paid his way through his undergraduate at Florida State University by working at a local tropical fish store, and afterwards worked for a year as shipping manager of a wholesale tropical fish cooperative in Riverview, Florida.
-He and his wife Mary then spent three years as volunteers in the U.S. Peace Corps in Tunisia, where he assisted in a marine hatchery producing sea bass, sea bream, sole, and shrimp.
+He then spent three years as a volunteer in the U.S. Peace Corps in Tunisia, where he assisted in a marine hatchery producing sea bass, sea bream, sole, and shrimp.
 After Peace Corps he did his graduate work at Auburn University in aquaculture.

 Craig joined the University of Florida as a multi-county aquaculture extension agent in April of 1988.
 In 1997, he was appointed director and research coordinator for the newly established Tropical Aquaculture Laboratory.